-- Must demonstrate fluency and literacy in the Cree language
+- Must demonstrate fluency or be working towards fluency in an Indigenous language

 - Must provide proof of proficiency in English, (either a written test or an example of an undergraduate course paper) or completed an introductory university level English course

-- Significant undergraduate training in Cree grammar or linguistic.
+- Significant undergraduate training in aspects of Indigenous language grammar, revitalization or related fields.

 - Prior undergraduate degree.

-- Minimum of six full courses at the graduate level and must include elements of the following, linguistics (morphology, phonology, and syntax), literacy and second language acquisitions.
+- Minimum of six full courses (12 half-courses) at the graduate level and must include elements of the following, linguistics (morphology, phonology, and syntax), literacy and second language acquisitions.

-- Students who are fluent but do not have an undergraduate degree in linguistics must complete either Cree 100 or IYIS 118.
+- Students who are fluent but do not have an undergraduate degree in linguistics may be required to complete either Cree 100 or IYIS 118.

-- Involvement in research project or thesis paper written in Cree.
+- Involvement in a course-based research project or thesis paper.

 Required Course List